-Deidra Dryden is the head women's tennis coach at Southern Virginia University.
+Deidra Dryden is the head women's tennis coach, senior woman athletics administrator, associate athletic director, and Title IX coordinator at Southern Virginia University.

 During the 2010-2011 academic year, Dryden served as Southern Virginia’s acting athletic director spearheading the university’s NCAA Division III exploratory application process and leading the athletics program to its highest combined winning percentage (.566).
 That year she also led her women’s tennis team to a 15-3 record, which marked the best season in the program's six-year history.